BizTalk Servers

 • PDF

 One of the most common problems that administration teams encounter in a BizTalk environment is while monitoring/diagnosing any issues.
-If an error or failure happens on different servers, the administration team has to manually log in to each server to view server information or trying to find the root cause of the issue.
+If an error or failure happens on different servers, the administration team has to manually log in to each server to view server information or try to find the root cause of the issue.
 This is a time-consuming process and it poses severe security risks since team members will have full access permissions to log in to the server and perform any operations to fix the issues.
 BizTalk360 addresses this problem by providing you the capability to access BizTalk and SQL servers directly from the BizTalk360 UI.

 Follow the below steps to view the BizTalk Server information in BizTalk360: